-A Cacao criollo like ours is not like any other kind of bean one has tried.
-We have searched Peru to find the best Cacao in the world and found not just the best, but also the happiest, Cacao in the San Martin region in the high jungle.
+A.) We have searched Peru to find the best Cacao in the world and found not just the best, but also the happiest, Cacao in the San Martin region in the high jungle.
 With flirty notes of fruit and chocolate, raw and toasted, these beans are an experience of the real intimate beauty of chocolate in-the-raw, undressed and unadulterated.
-In Beans or Paste the experience of real chocolate is electrifying and opening in ways not many have felt.
+In Beans or Paste the experience of real chocolate is electrifying and opening in the body and mind in ways not many have felt.
 Then add on the fact that this product is 100% pure Cacao, Organic, Beyond Fair Trade, Farm Direct, and Happy just dazzles this fine Cacao up even more.
 We directly work with farmers to help them to produce top shelf Cacao through educating, fair purchases, and lots of love.
 This Cacao is what happy tastes like.
 This is what Fair Business tastes like.
 This is what real chocolate tastes like.

 What called you to work with Cacao?